Incomplete Data, Complete Dynamics: A Diffusion Approach: Experiments

 \subsection{Baselines}

 We compare against established baselines, including traditional imputation methods (Temporal Consistency~\citep{huang2016temporally}, Fast Marching~\citep{telea2004image}, Navier-Stokes inpainting~\citep{bertalmio2001navier}) and recent diffusion-based approaches, MissDiff~\citep{ouyang2023missdiff}, AmbientDiff~\citep{daras2023ambient}.
-To ensure a fair comparison, we modified MissDiff to use data matching instead of its original noise matching approach, which improves its performance.
-This modification makes MissDiff more comparable to AmbientDiff, since both methods now use the same data matching framework.
+To ensure a fair comparison, we modified MissDiff to use data matching instead of its original noise matching approach, which improves its performance (see Appendix~\ref{app: missdiff analysis} for more detailed discussion).
 As a result, all three diffusion-based approaches, MissDiff, AmbientDiff, and our method, now employ the data matching paradigm.
 For all baseline methods, we experimented with both single-step sampling and multi-step sampling strategies, and report the best performance results between these two approaches to ensure optimal baseline comparisons.
-We also exclude methods by \cite{chen2024rethinking, givens2025score, zhang2025diffputer} due to their computational limitations: these approaches are designed for low-dimensional data and incur prohibitively high training costs when scaled to the high-dimensional datasets used in our experiments.
+We also exclude methods by \cite{chen2024rethinking, givens2025score, zhang2025diffputer} due to their computational limitations: these approaches are designed for low-dimensional data and incur prohibitively high training costs when scaled to high dimensions.
+See Appendix~\ref{app: inapp baselines} for details.